jonbnewman/mobx-store-provider/docs/local-state.md

      If your state is already contained in a `store` it makes it much easier to refactor and move around.

-That said, this may not fit you, your team, or your projects needs for one reason or another.
+With that said this may not fit you, your team, or your projects needs for one reason or another.

 ## Example